openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_gpio.rst

 Pin Direction Control
 ~~~~~~~~~~~~~~~~~~~~~
-All the GPIO pins are input by default.
-The GPIO module allows output and open-drain to be configured individually for each pin.
+GPIO have input, output, and open-drain pins.
+The GPIO module allows output and open-drain to be configured individually for each output pin.

-  - **Input**: The pin reads external signals and provides them to the system; this is the default state and cannot be disabled.
+  - **Input**: The pin reads external signals.
-  - **Output**: The pin drives external devices by setting the pin high or low; If output is enabled for a pin, then the output signals can also be read on the input pins.
+  - **Output**: The pin drives external devices by setting the pin high or low.
   - **Open-Drain**: The pin can pull the signal low or leave it in a high-impedance state, requiring an external pull-up resistor to achieve a high state.

-The pin configuration is controlled through the SETDIR CSR, which allows software to individually configure each pin—specifying whether output is enabled and whether the pin operates in open-drain mode.
+The pin configuration is controlled through the SETDIR CSR, which allows software to individually configure each output pin—specifying whether output is enabled and whether the pin operates in open-drain mode.
-The direction/configuration of each of the 32 pins is also reflected in the gpio_dir output signal, which indicates whether output is enabled for each individual pin.
+The direction/configuration of each of the 32 ouput pins is also reflected in the gpio_dir output signal, which indicates whether output is enabled for each individual pin.

 In case when a pin is configured as an open-drain output, the value of the gpio_dir signal will be opposite to the actual output value.
 For example, if the pin is configured as an open-drain output and the output value is high (1), the gpio_dir signal will indicate low (0).